 - Switch up the pasta for a Perfect Air Fryer Baked Potato Recipe or on top of Olive Oil Mashed Potatoes.

-#️⃣ Need to make a big batch?
+Need to make a big batch?
 I can help.
 In the recipe card below, all you have to do is tap 2X to double or 3x to triple this recipe.
 The amounts for each ingredient will change, then hit the print button.
-Or, if you prefer, slide over the sleep mode tab to prevent your phone screen from going dark.
+Here is another tip: slide over the sleep mode tab in the recipe card to prevent your phone screen from going dark while you are making the recipe.
 It’s that easy!

 Creamy Slow Cooker Mississippi Chicken Recipe